openmobilehub/react-native-omh-maps/CONTRIBUTING.md

-# Contributing

-## Development workflow
+# Development workflow

 This project is a monorepo managed using [Yarn workspaces](https://yarnpkg.com/features/workspaces).
 It contains the following packages:

-- The library package in the root directory.
 - An example app in the `sample-app/` directory.
+- The core library in the `packages/react-native-maps-core/` directory.
+- Plugin packages in the `packages/react-native-maps-plugin-*/` directories.

 To get started with the project, run `yarn` in the root directory to install the required dependencies for each package: